BLOG

 Material Compatibility

-Laser welding can weld various metals and dissimilar materials, including copper, aluminum, stainless steel, and thin sheets.
-Laser spot welding machines perform excellently in battery tabs and electronic components.
-Traditional welding is limited by material thermal conductivity and thickness, making thin or highly conductive materials difficult to weld.
+Laser welding handles a wide range of metals and dissimilar materials, including copper, aluminum, stainless steel, and thin sheets.
+It excels at battery tabs and electronic components.
+Traditional welding struggles with thin or highly conductive materials.

 Advantages: